Iluvitari/AZ104-Notes/Practice exam notes.md

 	AZ AKS is for AKS cluster config
 	In portal we can configure under node pools Autoscaling aks is referring to nodes, scaling nodes.
+AKS cluster uses calico network, policies are to be configured here instead of azure network for restricting network traffic to pods.

 Docker:
 Docker push for deploying app to cluster